-No. of lectures and practical classes: 11 + 7
+No. of lectures and practical classes: 12 + 7

-This course is a prerequisite for Operating Systems and Computer Design (Part IB).
+This course is a prerequisite for Operating Systems and Computer Design (Part IB), ECAD and Architecture Practical Classes (Part IB).

 The aims of this course are to present the principles of combinational and sequential digital logic design and optimisation at a gate level.
-The use of transistors for building gates is also introduced.
+The use of n-MOS transistors for building logic gates is also introduced.